-- We have completed an evaluation and scientific services partnership relating to engineered variants of SARS-CoV-2 with Pfizer Inc. - We are in the process of establishing evaluation and service agreements with several smaller vaccine and therapeutically focused biotechnology companies. - We have completed multiple outlicense and service/supply agreements with diagnostic product providers, enabling engineered synthetic controls for laboratory proficiency and diagnostic kits or drug screening services. - We provided biofoundry services to Cellibre, Inc. and provided enriched libraries of synthetic DNA related to its cellular agriculture services. - We have licensed our DNA technology to a food sciences company for cellular engineering in plant-based meat products. - For product development and commercialization, we have entered into early access and beta test agreements with target customers to obtain their feedback on near-launch products prior to global product launch.
+- We have completed an evaluation and scientific services partnership relating to engineered variants of SARS-CoV-2 with a major pharmaceutical company. - We are in the process of establishing evaluation and service agreements with several smaller vaccine and therapeutically focused biotechnology companies. - We have completed multiple outlicense and service/supply agreements with diagnostic product providers, enabling engineered synthetic controls for laboratory proficiency and diagnostic kits or drug screening services. - We have licensed our DNA technology to a food sciences company for cellular engineering in plant-based meat products. - For product development and commercialization, we have entered into early access and beta test agreements with target customers to obtain their feedback on near-launch products prior to global product launch.
 Recent examples include Vmax C1 beta test material transfer agreements and BioXp script development agreements. - We have also granted non-exclusive research product outlicenses to three research reagent providers under our Gibson Assembly patents and receive ongoing royalties on their sales of licensed products.